eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">PuBPNot_02<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 The common set of information to be notified by Member States about PuB-EAA Providers SHALL include at least: 1.
 Identification data: i.
 MS/Country of establishment, ii.
 Name as registered in an official record, iii.
 Where applicable: a.
 Registration number as in official record, and b.
 Official record identification data. iv.
 Identification data of the Union or national law under which a.
 Either the PuB-EAA Provider is established as the responsible body for the Authentic Source based on which the electronic attestation of attributes is issued, or b.
 The PuB-EAA Provider is the body designated to act on behalf of the responsible body referred to in point 1. iv. a. v.The conformity assessment report issued by a conformity assessment body, confirming that the requirements set out in paragraphs 1, 2 and 6 of [Article 45f](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e3902-1-1) are met.
 2. PuB-EAA Provider trust anchors, i.e., public keys and name as per point 1) ii) above, supporting the authentication of PuB-EAAs issued by the PuB-EAA Provider, 3.
-Service supply point(s), i.e., the URL(s) at which a Wallet Unit can start the process of requesting and obtaining a PuB-EAA from the PuB-EAA Provider.
+If applicable, trust anchors for PuB-EAA revocation lists, i.e., public keys and name supporting the authentication of any Attestation Status Lists or Attestation Revocation Lists used to revoke PuB-EAAs issued by the PuB-EAA Provider.
+4. Service supply point(s), i.e., the URL(s) at which a Wallet Unit can start the process of requesting and obtaining a PuB-EAA from the PuB-EAA Provider.
+5. If applicable, the URL at which Relying Parties and other entities can retrieve the relevant Attestation Status Lists or Attestation Revocation Lists.

+*Note: c) Regarding point 3, see section 6.3.2.4 of the ARF main document. d) Regarding point 5: This could be the domain name only, as the full URL containing the ASL or ARL relevant for an individual PuB-EAA will anyway be included in that PuB-EAA.*

 </div>
 </div>